2. Prerequisites¶

 2.2.
 Text editor¶

 A program like Microsoft Word, which can do all sorts of text formatting like change the size and color of words, is not what you need.
-Do not try to use it.
+Do not use it for this class.

-You need a program that works with simple “plain text” files, and is therefore capable of editing documents containing Python code, HTML markup and other languages without dressing them up.
+You need a program that works with simple “plain text,” and is therefore capable of editing documents containing Python code, HTML markup and other computer-programming instructions without dressing them up.
 Such programs are easy to find and some of the best ones are free.

 Regardless of your operating system, we recommend newcomers begin by installing Visual Studio Code.
 Atom and Sublime Text are also excellent options.
 They’re all free.